 About Me

-I have had a passion for environmental and social issues since I was young, and I have focused the past 14 years on social and environmental change.
-I hold a PhD in Law and Business from Swinburne University’s Centre for Social Impact, after working as a sustainability consultant, and completing a Master’s in International Law and International Relations from the University of New South Wales.
+I work with the Commonwealth government on international climate policy.
+Recently, I joined the University of Tasmania’s Climate Futures as a Research Associate (Climate Science Communications).
+I hold a PhD in Law and Business from Swinburne University’s Centre for Social Impact, a Master’s in International Law and International Relations from the University of New South Wales.

-As a result of my doctoral research, I developed a framework for Buen Vivir and its related community principles laid out in my book.
+From my doctoral research I developed a framework for Buen Vivir and its related community principles laid out in my book.
 The framework for Buen Vivir can be used as a co-constructive community tool for social and environmental wellbeing.
 If you are interested in how this could be implemented in your community or local government, please contact me.

 Let’s collaborate.